mrrtf/alo/PITCHME.md

 +++

-- avoids including AliRoot parts into O2 |
+- avoids including AliRoot parts into O2
-- keeps dependencies clean |
+- keeps dependencies clean

 ---

-## Contents
+## Contains

 In principle all the past works from Philippe, Diego and Hugo wrt dHLT components.